A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Experiments and Results

-\paragraph{Models} we conduct experiments with a wide range of Pythia scales (160M-2.8B)~\cite{Biderman2023PythiaAS}.
-Besides, we also use the state-of-the-art open-source LLM in the experiments: Llama-3 (8.0B)~\footnote{https://github.com/meta-llama/llama3}.
+\paragraph{Models} We use the recently released LLMs, including Qwen2 (0.5B-7B)~\cite{Yang2024Qwen2TR}, Gemma2 (2B-9B)~\cite{Riviere2024Gemma2I}, and the state-of-the-art Llama-3 (8.0B)~\footnote{https://github.com/meta-llama/llama3}.
+They are performant in massive comparisons with other competitors, and leading in the popularity statistics (especially, most downloads per month) in the hugging-face website \footnote{https://huggingface.co/}.
 The details are available in \cref{tab:model_stats}.

 \paragraph{Baselines} \textsc{LIFT} is the state-of-the-art in layer-wise LM finetuning on saving the computation cost.
 It takes a front-to-end selection policy to prioritize the layer to finetune~\cite{zhu2024lift}.
 However, it only finetunes one layer each time, which may damage its performance.
 We relax its restrictions for a stronger baseline by letting more layers be trainable while the computation cost is the same.
-In addition, we also compare our approach \textsc{SEFT} with two intuitive finetuning practices: full-layer finetuning and half-layer finetuning (denoted as \mytt{Naive}{full} and \mytt{Naive}{half}).
+We mark the vanilla one as \mytt{LIFT}{half}, and the enhanced one as \mytt{LIFT$\star$}{half}.
+In addition, we also compare our approach \textsc{SALF} with two common finetuning practices with LoRA: full-layer finetuning and half-layer finetuning.
 The former is to finetune all model layers, while the latter is to finetune only the last half model layers.
+We marked them as \mytt{LoRA}{full} and \mytt{LoRA}{half}.

-\paragraph{Metrics} For effectiveness, we use \emph{accuracy} to measure whether the predicted next-token is the ground truth.
+\paragraph{Metrics} For effectiveness, we use \emph{F1 score} to measure whether the predicted next-token is the ground truth because of the class imbalance in the datasets.
+F1 score is the harmonic mean of precision and recall, and considers the effects of both false positives and false negatives.
 For efficiency, we use the ``cost-saving'' ratio as a new metric, representing the saved computation cost in backpropagation.
-A large ratio is better.
+Large ratios mean better effects.

 \paragraph{Pipeline} We conduct LM finetuning experiments to compare our approach with other layer-freezing practices.
 Since \textsc{LIFT} is designed to save around $50\%$ computation cost in backpropagation, we restrict our approach to the same computation cost for a fair comparison (on effectiveness).
+Our implementation is as we described, and does not use other techniques, such as instruction tuning.
 The details on the implementation are in \cref{appendix:details}.